Emily-Nilsen/nordictenors/README.md

-# Christmas with Nordic Tenors
+# Nordic Tenors

-Christmas with Nordic Tenors is a website dedicated to showcasing the magical Christmas concerts performed by the Nordic Tenors in Norway.
+Nordic Tenors is a website dedicated to showcasing the concerts performed by the Nordic Tenors in Norway.
 The website provides information about the concerts, ticket booking, artist profiles, and more.
 It is built using [Next.js](https://nextjs.org) and features a modern and user-friendly design.

-Visit the [Christmas with Nordic Tenors](https://julekonsert.com) to experience their traditional Christmas concerts!
+Visit the [Nordic Tenors](https://nordictenors.no) to experience their traditional concerts!

 ## Technologies Used